Level IV Faculty Operations

 For those faculty unaccustomed to online instruction, this will involve not just rethinking how we have done things in the past, but also learning new skills and preparing and presenting materials, tests and assignments in a completely new way.

-Courses that are already fully online will continue as normal.
+Some courses may continue to operate online or in a hybrid format.
 However, given the general nature of the unprecedented situation in which we find ourselves, please be flexible with students, particularly regarding assignment deadlines.

-For clarity, typical face-to-face lecture-only courses will be fully online.
+The majority of courses will be typical face-to-face lecture only.
 All sections of courses have a course shell in place.
 If the course already has an online version, Digital Learning is working to copy the online course content into all other sections.
 In cases where no online version of the course exists, faculty should be working to move instruction online.
 This should include having lectures online, (recorded or in real-time, making assignment submissions in PAWS, tests and quizzes in PAWS, and lecture notes, course content, etc.).
 This is the heaviest lift for you and your efforts are appreciated!

 In cases where the labs are not able to be completed during the regular semester calendar, College policy allows the option of awarding an “I” grade for the student.
 Please work with your department chair and dean in cases where this may occur.